SebastianGraban/CMAP/README.md

 2) prepare a csv file as follows:
 0.025721, 0.025894, 0.024865, 0.141172
-where the three numbers are the values of cp at lambda_1=XXX nm, lambda_2XXX nm and lambda_3XXX nm and the final value is the true chlorophyll-a value
+where the three numbers are the values of cp at lambda_1=668 nm, lambda_2=688 nm and lambda_3=710 nm and the final value is the true chlorophyll-a value.
+Or use the example input dataset provided in
+`example_input_output/example3/example_3_input.csv`

 3) Issue the following command
- `python run_model_on.py --model Gradients_and_ratios_200-epochs_186-best_epoch_12-features_308/ --dataset dataset.csv --out_dir ./ --lambda1 XXX --lambda2 XXX --lambda3 XXX --true-chl`
+ `python run_model_on.py --model ensemble/ --dataset example_input_output/example3/example_3_input.csv --out_dir example_input_output/example3/ --lambda1 668 --lambda2 688 --lambda3 710 --ensemble --true-chl`

+ 4) The output from this should produce the file `chl-CP.csv` which should be the same as the file `example_input_output/example3/example_3_output.csv`

 ### Example 4: Estimating chl using dataset with cp wavelengths taken at every 2 nm from 620 nm to 710 nm with true chl value ###